 From the Booker Prize-winning and Women’s Prize-shortlisted author of The Silence of the Girls

-The first novel in Pat Barker’s acclaimed ‘Life Class’ trilogy – an unforgettable story of art and war, from one of our greatest writers on war and the human heart
+The final novel in Pat Barker’s acclaimed ‘Life Class’ trilogy – an unforgettable story of art and war, from one of our greatest writers on war and the human heart

 The Life Class trilogy: